hifarrer/ffmpegapiBASIC/replit.md

 ## Overview

-This is a comprehensive web-based video processing tool that provides two main functionalities using FFMPEG:
+This is a comprehensive web-based video processing tool that provides three main functionalities using FFMPEG:

 1. **Image & Audio Merger** (`/api/merge_image_audio`): Creates videos by combining an image file with an audio file
 2. **Video Merger** (`/api/merge_videos`): Concatenates multiple videos from URLs into a single video, with optional audio replacement
+3. **Picture-in-Picture** (`/api/picture_in_picture`): Creates picture-in-picture videos by overlaying one video on top of another with customizable position and scale

-The application features a tabbed interface for easy access to both tools, built with Flask for the backend and vanilla JavaScript for the frontend, using Bootstrap's dark theme for a professional appearance.
+The application features a tabbed interface for easy access to all three tools, built with Flask for the backend and vanilla JavaScript for the frontend, using Bootstrap's dark theme for a professional appearance.

 ## User Preferences